unibo-spe/spe-slides/content/04-build-automation/_generator.md

 * **Execution** requires the name of a *phase* or *goal* (dependent goals will get executed)
 * **Convention over configuration**: *sensible defaults*

-What if there is no plugin for something peculiar of the project?
+What if there is no plugin for something peculiar to the project?

 ---